fmtr/amniotic/readme.md

 ### Adding Audio Files

 Amniotic uses multiple Themes you can mix together.
-Theme here just mean a certain theme of ambient sounds (e.g.
+Theme here just means a certain theme of ambient sounds (e.g.
 Birdsong or Rainfall).
 Behind each theme is a directory on disk containing audio files for that theme.
 Since this version of Amniotic needs local audio files (steaming integration will need to wait for a later release), you'll need to put them on the target machine.
 The default path is `~/.local/share/amniotic` (which you can change in the config file, see below).

-A valid directory structure consists of subfolders representing each Theme, each containing a flat set of individual audio files representing that theme.
 Here's an example of what the structure should look like:

 - `~/.local/share/amniotic`
     - `Birdsong`